salmanbao/FabricWebApp/README.md

 # Hyperledger Fabric Example App using node.js SDK

-This is a fork of https://github.com/ratnakar-asara/Fabric_SampleWebApp
+This was originally a fork of https://github.com/ratnakar-asara/Fabric_SampleWebApp

 ## Instructions